SwanseaUniversityMedical/concept-library/README.md

 2. If you do not have a terminal open which is running the containers:
 a.
 Open a terminal
 b.
 Navigate to the `concept-library/docker/` folder
 c.
-In the terminal, run `docker-compose -p cll -f docker-compose.dev.yaml --profile dev down`
+In the terminal, run `docker compose -p cll -f docker-compose.dev.yaml --profile dev down`

 To start the docker container (if it has already been built and has stopped for any reason):
 1. Open a terminal
 2. Navigate to the `concept-library/docker/` folder
-3. In the terminal, run `docker-compose -p cll -f docker-compose.dev.yaml --profile dev start`
+3. In the terminal, run `docker compose -p cll -f docker-compose.dev.yaml --profile dev start`

 ### 2.3.4.
 Live Development
 Whilst working on the codebase, any changes should be automatically applied to the codebase stored in the app container after saving the file.

 If you make any changes to the models you will need to:
-1. Stop and start the containers again with `docker-compose -p cll -f docker-compose.dev.yaml --profile dev up --build`, the migrations will be automatically applied
+1. Stop and start the containers again with `docker compose -p cll -f docker-compose.dev.yaml --profile dev up --build`, the migrations will be automatically applied
 2. *OR*; execute the migration code from within the app container (see: https://docs.docker.com/engine/reference/commandline/exec/)

 ### 2.3.5.
 Removing the Containers